-Multiple speakers brought up student union no-platform policies, under which people such as Peter Tatchell and Germaine Greer have been disinvited from giving talks at universities.
-This is inconvenient, but it's hardly censorship – I haven't yet been invited to speak at a university, but my free speech is still broadly intact.
-However, most of the complaints were entirely non-specific; a censorship that wasn't coming from governments or institutions, but everywhere.
+Multiple speakers brought up student union no-platform policies, under which people such as Peter Tatchell and Germaine Greer have been disinvited from giving talks at colleges.
+This is inconvenient, but it's hardly censorship—I haven't yet been invited to speak at a college, but my free speech is still broadly intact.
+However, most of the complaints were entirely unspecific; a censorship that wasn't coming from governments or institutions, but everywhere.

-The anti-PC brigade aren't angry that they can't say what they want; they're angry that when they do say what they want, other people sometimes disagree with them.
+The anti-PC people aren't angry that they can't say what they want; they're angry that when they do say what they want, others sometimes disagree with them.
 The society is a protest against the unacceptable censorship of people edging away from them at parties when they start holding forth about how feminism poisons everything; it's a fury against the fact that people get offended when you're offensive to them.

-I realise as I write this that some of you might be normal, happy people – people who live your lives in the sunshine and away from the sad buzz of your computer screen, and who have no idea who Milo Yiannopoulos is.
-If this is you, you should probably stop reading now; just smash that share button and go on to enjoy the rest of a good and wholesome life.
+I realize as I write this that some of you might be normal, happy people—people who live your lives in the sunshine and away from the sad buzz of your computer screen, and who have no idea who Milo Yiannopoulos is.
+If this is you, you should probably stop reading now; just smash that share button, and go on to enjoy the rest of a good and wholesome life.
 It's not that Yiannopoulos is a particularly dangerous or disturbing person, although he likes to think he is, or that his views are more odious than any other media bigot; it's just that what he wants more than anything is for you to know who he is, and he shouldn't be allowed to get it.

-A few people were trying to look like Milo, sporting the bizarre new far-right uniform of peroxide hair and denim jackets.
-When the sweat-stifled air got too much and Milo took his cardigan off midway through his talk, an anguished groan rippled through the crowd.
-In his question-and-answer session, hardly anyone could speak to him without a tremor in their voice.
-Milo is the king of the dweebs, but it's hard to see why.
+A few people were trying to look like Yiannopoulos, sporting the bizarre new far-right uniform of peroxide hair and denim jackets.
+When the sweat-stifled air got too much and Yiannopoulos took his cardigan off midway through his talk, an anguished groan rippled through the crowd.
+In his question-and-answer session, hardly anyone could speak to him without a tremor in his or her voice.
+Yiannopoulos is the king of the dweebs, but it's hard to see why.
 He is, in the end, a deeply boring man.

 What he wants to be is an erudite, sardonic breaker of false idols, the man who says the unsayable and does it with style.
 In fact, he's a try-hard.
-Little dabs of Christopher Hitchens and William F Buckey creep into his mannerisms; I'd be very surprised if he hadn't spent endless hours watching all the late lamented tosspots' bloviations on YouTube, practicing them aloud, perfecting the clipped dismissive tone of the rational, logical idiot.
+Little dabs of Christopher Hitchens and William F. Buckley creep into his mannerisms; I'd be very surprised if he hadn't spent endless hours watching all the late lamented tosspots' bloviations on YouTube, practicing them aloud, perfecting the clipped dismissive tone of the rational, logical idiot.
 But whatever you think of Buckley and Hitchens, their arrogance came naturally.
-Milo's, meanwhile, is all stage-managed, and drearily relentless.
+Yiannopoulos's, meanwhile, is all stage-managed and drearily relentless.
 "I haven't been in England lately," he said.
 "I've been busy getting really famous and successful."
-Later he remarked that "you'll never have my looks or my hair, or my wardrobe, but I can give you tactics and strategies".
+Later he remarked that "you'll never have my looks, or my hair, or my wardrobe, but I can give you tactics and strategies."

-But underneath it all he's as pedantic a debate nerd as anyone else in that room, just one who's learned to substitute a pompous drawl for the usual asthmatic wheeze.
-The left "trades in name-calling and conspiracy theories instead of science, logic and history"; they shut him down because "they can't beat me in an argument".
-He's exactly like his fans: that's why they love him, and why, in his less guarded moments, his total disdain for them occasionally seeps through – all these nerds, all these bad clothes, all this unpopularity.
-Maybe this is why he's so militantly in favour of the YBHS's bizarre version of free speech: in their model, you don't have to make do with the audience you're given.
+But underneath it all, he's as pedantic a debate nerd as anyone else in that room, just one who's learned to substitute a pompous drawl for the usual asthmatic wheeze.
+The left "trades in name-calling and conspiracy theories instead of science, logic, and history"; they shut him down because "they can't beat me in an argument."
+He's exactly like his fans: That's why they love him, and why, in his less guarded moments, his total disdain for them occasionally seeps through—all these nerds, all these bad clothes, all this unpopularity.
+Maybe this is why he's so militantly in favor of the Young British Heritage Society's bizarre version of free speech: In their model, you don't have to make do with the audience you're given.